Orientation for new Spring 2016 students was Friday, Jan. 15.

 Orientation will take place on the 255 acre campus, which offers ample opportunity to explore the University services and landmarks.
 Various sessions during orientation may be held in a variety of buildings throughout campus.
 Because of this, we encourage you to wear warm and comfortable clothes as the weather is often very cold in January.

 While attending Orientation you will have your picture taken and receive your WolfCard.
 Your WolfCard is your campus ID card, meal card, library card, recreation center card, and many other uses.
 For a complete listing of the WolfCard uses, including banking options go to the WolfCard site.
+You will need to be enrolled in at least one class, and bring a picture ID to obtain your WolfCard.

 Schedule at a Glance